 Yes.
 All hyperscale data centers support cloud, but not all cloud centers are built for hyperscale growth.
 Hyperscale centers are much larger and built to handle global traffic.

-Why is hyperscale important in 2025?
+Why is Hyperscale Important in 2026?

 Hyperscale is important because more people use apps, videos, and AI tools.
 Businesses need strong infrastructure to serve them.
 Hyperscale centers offer this backend strength.